Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

   className="control-button"
   onClick={(e) => {
     dispatch(moveDown())
-}}>Down</button>
+  }
+}>Down</button>
 ```

-With these changes the controls will not work when the game is paused or over.
-You haven't solved the game over situation yet, soon!
-For now when game is paused the blocks should not move or rotate when the controls are used.
+With these changes, the controls will not work when the game is paused or over.
+You haven't solved the game-over situation yet, soon!
+For now when the game is paused the blocks should not move or rotate when the controls are used.

 # Detecting a game over

 We can detect a game over in the `addBlockToGrid`
 function `utils/index.js`

 The `addBlockToGrid()` function adds a block to the grid.
-If part of the block ends up off the top the grid the game is over.
+If part of the block ends up off the top of the grid the game is over.

 The goal is to have the function return the new grid and a bool that says the game is over (true) or the game is not over (false).
 Since we can only return one value from a function, the return type will have to change to an object with two properties: `grid` and `gameOver`.

 **Optional Challenge**

 This is a tough one.
 Give it a try!
-You need to modify `addBlockToGrid` so when placing a block if part of that block is off the top of the grid.
+You need to modify `addBlockToGrid` so that when placing a block if part of that block is off the top of the grid.
 If so the game is over.

-The function needs to returns both the new updated grid and a boolean desiganiting the game over status.
+The function needs to return both the newly updated grid and a boolean designating the game over status.

 Note: This change will break the `moveDown` reducer!
 You'll need to fix that also, which is handled in the next step of this tutorial.